 |Lake||Week of||# of Harvesters||Location|

-Dane County, in partnership with the City of Madison, will have a shoreline barge crew working to pick up aquatic trash and debris from Madison residents' piers on Lake Mendota and Lake Monona through August.
+Dane County, in partnership with the City of Madison, City of Monona, and Friends of Lake Kegonsa Society, will have a shoreline barge crew working to pick up aquatic trash and debris from residents' piers on Lake Mendota, Lake Monona, and Lake Kegonsa through August.
 The pick-up will collect only aquatic vegetation and other debris that have washed up on shore.
 They will not pick up yard waste, brush or household waste.
 Vegetation must be placed on the pier by Monday at 7:00 am on the designated pick-up day.
 See schedule below for specific locations.

 Locations of these priority harvesting areas are indicated on each waterbody’s harvesting priority map.
 Harvesting is not prohibited in areas not marked on the maps.
 They are not, however, normally harvested due to very small rate of plant growth and budget limitations.